piroor/treestyletab/README.md

   </details>
 * <details><summary>I want to use "Bookmarks" sidebar panel parallelly with TST's tabs</summary>

+  It is currently impossible due to [the bug 1328776 (Provide ability to show multiple sidebar contents parallelly)].
+But there are some workarounds:

-  [TST Bookmarks Subpanel](https://addons.mozilla.org/firefox/addon/tst-bookmarks-subpanel/) is now available for TST 3.1.0 and later.
+  * [TST Bookmarks Subpanel](https://addons.mozilla.org/firefox/addon/tst-bookmarks-subpanel/) is now available for TST 3.1.0 and later.
 It provides a cloned version of the "Bookmarks" sidebar panel below TST's tabs.
+  * [Aggregate Tabs to Main Window](https://addons.mozilla.org/firefox/addon/aggregate-tabs-to-main-window/) may help you to use Firefox's multiple windows for each purpose: "an window for a sidebar panel" and "an window for browsing tabs".
+Such windows should behave like virtual multiple sidebar panels.
   </details>
 * <details><summary>High-power management of tree, like <a href="https://github.com/piroor/treestyletab/issues/94">sorting child tabs</a>, <a href="https://github.com/piroor/treestyletab/issues/509">auto-modification of tree</a>, <a href="https://github.com/piroor/treestyletab/issues/794">renaming of tabs</a>, and so on</summary>